metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 If you remember the content of our Candy Machine account, you’ll see no signs of guards in there.
 This is because guards live in another account called the **Candy Guard account** which is created by the **Candy Guard program**.

-Each Candy Machine account should typically be associated with their own Candy Guard account which will add a layer of protection to it.
+Each Candy Machine account should typically be associated with its own Candy Guard account which will add a layer of protection to it.

 This works by creating a Candy Guard account and making it the **Mint Authority** of the Candy Machine account.
 By doing so, it is no longer possible to mint directly from the main Candy Machine program — known as the **Candy Machine Core program**.
-Instead, we must mint via the Candy Guard program which, if all guards resolved successfully, will defer to the Candy Machine Core program to finishing the minting process.
+Instead, we must mint via the Candy Guard program which, if all guards are resolved successfully, will defer to the Candy Machine Core program to finish the minting process.

 ![Candy Machines V3 - Candy Guards 1@2x.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/74660fe7-1842-4ff3-ac5e-ba651e6dcbba/Candy_Machines_V3_-_Candy_Guards_12x.png)